 - Priests and Bishop’s Agents grant Preference and they are the only people who may do so.
 Schools then decide which students they will accept for enrolment.

 The following criteria will be considered for non-preference students where places are available.
+If no place is available, we may place the student on a waiting list.

 - Siblings currently or previously enrolled